-We offer both in-person and online standards-aligned programs designed for Grades 3 to 5.
+We offer in-person programs designed for Grades 3 to 5.
 All programs are free, but registration is required.
-In-person programs take place at the museum in Washington, D.C.

 Please note that the minimum number of students needed in attendance to run an on-site K to 5 program is 15 and the maximum is 30.
 If your class size is over 30 students you will need to sign up for a second program slot.
 If you have less than 15 students, please register for a Q?rius Homeschool Day.

 Identifying Minerals In-Person Program

 What is a mineral?
 During this museum educator-led program, students will identify a variety of minerals by testing their luster, streak, hardness, color, and magnetism.
 Pair this program with a visit to the Geology, Gems, and Minerals Hall.

 During this museum educator-led program, students practice scientific skills and explore the survival strategies of insects.
 Students identify survival techniques such as camouflage, mimicry, biting, stinging and flying.
 Pair this program with a visit to the Insect Zoo or Butterfly Pavilion.

 During this museum educator-led program, students take on the role of a school of Pacific salmon in a role-playing game through the anadromous life cycle of salmon.
 Each play of the game introduces new interactions and relationships between organisms helping students examine how matter and energy flow through connected marine ecosystems.
 Pair this program with a visit to the Sant Ocean Hall.

 Online school programs are on hold for fall 2023.
 Please check back periodically for updates regarding the return of the programs in 2024.
 While programs are on hold, please explore our supplemental teachings resources on the pages listed below for associated content.

 Insect Illustration Online Program